-Blackburn with Darwen/Knowsley started offering General Practice referrals to the NHS Community Pharmacist Consultation Service (CPCS) in October 2019, as part of the NHS England and NHS Improvement Pharmacy Integration Programme to ensure people see the health professional appropriate for their needs.
+Blackburn with Darwen/Knowsley started offering General Practice referrals to the NHS Community Pharmacist Consultation Service (CPCS) in October 2019, as part of the NHS England Pharmacy Integration Programme to ensure people see the health professional appropriate for their needs.

 The aim of the service is to improve access to primary care by referring patients requiring advice and treatment for certain minor illness conditions from a GP practice to a community pharmacist, ensuring that patients have access to the same levels of care, close to home and with an emphasis on self-care.